 Authorised share capital

-The authorised (or nominal) share capital can be thought of as the maximum amount of share capital that the company is authorised to issue (allocate) to shareholders.
+The authorised (or nominal) share capital can be considered the maximum share capital the company is authorised to issue (allocate) to shareholders.
 In general, part of the authorised share capital can remain unissued, and you may never need to use all the authorised capital.

-Since the figure is a nominal amount, it can be thought of as a theoretical amount.
+Since the figure is a nominal amount, it can be considered a theoretical amount.
 The company or its shareholders do not pay the authorised share capital, nor is there any liability for its value.

 Issued share capital

 The issued share capital is the amount of share capital that has been allocated to shareholders.
-It can be described as pieces of the company that are owned by shareholders.
+It can be described as pieces of the company that shareholders own.

-For example, if two people set up an Irish Limited Company and have 50/50 control or ownership of the business, then 50% of the issued share capital will allocated to each person.
+For example, if two people set up an Irish Limited Company and have 50/50 control or ownership of the business, 50% of the issued share capital will be allocated to each person.

-The shareholders are only liable to pay the value of the issued shares and are not liable to pay any debts of the company from their personal assets.
+The shareholders are only liable to pay the value of the issued shares and are not liable to pay any company debts from their personal assets.
 This concept forms the basis of a limited liability company in Ireland.

 What is authorised share capital?